Independent Sales Representative Career Overview

-A Typical Day in the Life of an Independent Sales Rep
+Day in the Life of an Independent Sales Representative

-While most independent sales professionals have a boss or a company with expectations about when they need to should show up to work and how much activity is expected on any given day, Independent Sales Reps often set their rules, expectations, and schedule.
-With all this freedom, you'd be tempted to think that Independent Reps only work a few hours a day and have plenty of free time.
-These perceptions only apply to those who don't last too long as an Independent Sales Rep.
+While most independent sales professionals have a boss or a company with expectations about when they need to should show up to work and how much activity is expected on any given day, Independent Sales Representatives often set their rules, expectations, and schedule.
+With all this freedom, you'd be tempted to think that Independent Representative only work a few hours a day and have plenty of free time.
+These perceptions only apply to those who don't last too long as an Independent Sales Representative.

-Like Manufacturer's Reps, Independent Sales Reps seek out businesses who either need to augment their sales force and are willing to outsource sales or already are active believers in outsourcing sales and marketing.
+Like Manufacturer's Representatives, Independent Sales Representatives seek out businesses who either need to augment their sales force and are willing to outsource sales or already are active believers in outsourcing sales and marketing.
 Software developers are one of the most common companies that contract with Independent Sales, but positions can be found in many industries.

 When searching for a company to represent, you should avoid those with an existing sales force and focus more on small businesses, start-ups and businesses whose home (or only) office is located outside of the United States.

 If you are expecting a base salary, you are looking for the wrong type of sales position.
 An overwhelming majority of independent sales positions are 100% commission based.
 That means that you only get paid when you sell something.
 Since the company you represent does not have to pay you a salary, cover your benefits, pay you for time off or pay any governmental or state employment fees, they are more willing to pay a higher percentage of gross profit to you.
 Commission plans that pay out between 30 and 60% are common in independent positions.